ioryn/crna/src/content/events/book-club.md

 description: "Join us online for our ongoing book study on The Role of the Pedagogista in Reggio Emilia: Voices and Ideas for a Dialectic Educational Experience.
 Feel free to join all sessions or just pop in for a chapter or two as each chapter is a separate essay.
-We will be starting on Chapter 6 this on September 23."
+We will be starting on Chapter 6 on September 23 at 7 PM MST.."
 ---